vincent2v/photobooth/FAQ.md

 Now restart your Chromium browser.

 ### How to update or add translations?
+On v2.2.0 and older:
+Edit the language file inside `resources/lang/` with your favorite text editor.
+Once you're done upload your changes and create a [pull request](https://github.com/andi34/photobooth/pulls).

+On v2.3.0 and newer:
 Get i18n-editor v2.0.0-beta.1 [from here](https://github.com/jcbvm/i18n-editor/releases/tag/2.0.0-beta.1).
 The application requires java 8 to be installed on your system.
 You can get java 8 from [https://www.oracle.com](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).

 - If you're on Windows you can install the application by running the `.exe` file.
 If you're on Mac you can use the application by running the `.app` file.
 If you're on Linux you can use the application by running the `.jar` file.